opan/learn/random_tldr.md

 - MX (mail exchanges) => permits mail to be sent to the right mail servers located in the domain.
   Other than IP addresses, MX records include fully-qualified domain names.

-- NS (name server) => describea a name server for the domain that permits DNS lookups within several zones.
+- NS (name server) => describe a name server for the domain that permits DNS lookups within several zones.
   Every primary as well as secondary name server must be reported via this record.

 - PTR (pointer) => creates a pointer, which maps an IP address to the host name in order to do reverse lookup.

-- SOA (start of pointer) => declares the most authoritative host for the zone.
+- SOA (start of authority) => declares the most authoritative host for the zone.
 Every zone file should include an SOA record.

 - TXT (text record) => permits the insertion of arbitrary text into a DNS record.
 These records add SPF records into a domain.